Student Financial Aid determines your awards from the information that you and your family supplied to the federal processor on the FAFSA.

 Class level and admission status

-Your class level and admission status determines the maximum federal direct loan limits for which you are eligible and your eligibility for grants and scholarships, work-study and a Federal Perkins loan.
+Your class level and admission status determines the maximum federal direct loan limits for which you are eligible and your eligibility for grants and scholarships, Federal Work-study, etc.

 Undergraduate degree or no prior degree